Ilias Ennahachi: Early career

-Ilias was scheduled to fight Ali Zoubai for the Enfusion -60 kg title in May 2016.
+Ennahachi was scheduled to fight Ali Zoubai for the Enfusion -60 kg title in May 2016.
 Ennahachi won the bout by unanimous decision.
 Ennahachi defended his title five months later, during Enfusion Live 42, against Cristofer Opazos.
 He won by a first-round TKO.

 He challenged Hikaru Machida for the BLADE 61 kg title during Rebels 47.
-Ilias defeated Machida by unanimous decision.
+Ennahachi defeated Machida by unanimous decision.

 Following his successful title bid, Ennahachi fought twice in China.
 He lost to Zhao Chongyang by KO, after only 32 seconds, and lost a decision to Wang Wenfeng.

 He defended his Enfusion title for the second time with a TKO win over Krobsut Fairtex.

-Ilias participated in the 2018 WFL 63 kg tournament.
+Ennahachi participated in the 2018 WFL 63 kg tournament.
 Ennahachi knocked Cătălin Eduard out with a head kick in the semifinals, and won a decision against Issam Laazibi in the finals.

 Ennahachi defended his Enfusion title for the third time with a second-round TKO win over Madani Belhaddad at Enfusion 82.

 ONE Championship

 ONE Flyweight Kickboxing champion

-In June 2019, Ilias signed a two-year contract with ONE Championship.
+In June 2019, Ennahachi signed a two-year contract with ONE Championship.
 After signing with ONE, he was immediately granted a title shot against Petchdam Petchyindee Academy for the ONE Flyweight Kickboxing World Championship.
 On August 16, 2019, Ennahachi knocked Petchdam out in the third round at ONE Championship: Dreams of Gold.

 On November 21, 2019, he defended his title against Wang Wenfeng at ONE Championship: Age Of Dragons.
-Ilias won a split decision.
+Ennahachi won in a split decision.

 Ennahachi defend his title against Superlek Kiatmuu9 at ONE Championship: Fists Of Fury on February 26, 2021.
 Ennahachi won by a controversial unanimous decision.

-Ennahachi will defend his title against Superlek in an immediate rematch after the controversial nature of his win.
+Ennahachi defended his title against Superlek in an immediate rematch after the controversial nature of his win.
 The rematch between Ennahachi and Superlek was scheduled on January 14, 2023, at ONE on Prime Video 6.
 Ennahachi pulled out due to his inability to make the flyweight limit of 135 pounds while hydrated and decided to vacated the title.
 Superlek was rescheduled to face Daniel Puertas for the vacant championship.

 Move to bantamweight

 Ennahachi faced Aliasghar Ghodratisaraskan at ONE Friday Fights 6 on February 24, 2023.
 He won the fight by a second-round knockout.

 Ennahachi faced Hiroki Akimoto on September 27, 2024, at ONE Friday Fights 81.
 He won the fight via unanimous decision.

 Ennahachi was scheduled to face Petchtanong Petchfergus on February 20, 2025, at ONE 171.
-The fight would later be cancelled after Ennahachi missed weight by over 5 pounds, and was deemed medically unfit to fight.
+The fight was later cancelled after Ennahachi missed weight by over 5 pounds, and was deemed medically unfit to fight.